-- 1. The United States Communications Security Board (USCSB): - a.
-There is hereby established the United States Communications Security Board (USCSB), hereinafter referred to as the Board, which shall be a body acting for and under the aforesaid Special Committee and shall operate in accordance with the provisions of this Directive and any other directives which may be issued by the Special Committee. - b.
-The Board shall be composed of one representative of each of the following: - (1) The Secretary of State - (2) The Secretary of Defense - (3) The Secretary of the Treasury - (4) The Director, Federal Bureau of Investigation - (5) The Secretary of the Army - (6) The Secretary of the Navy(7) The Secretary of the Air Force - (8) The Director of Central Intelligence - (9) The Director of the National Security Agency - (10) The Atomic Energy Commission - c.
-The Board shall have the following responsibilities under the authority of the Special Committee: - (1) To establish broad policies necessary to: - (a) Insure high and uniform standards of COMSEC within the various departments and agencies of the Government.
+- 1. Directive to the United States Communications Security Board (USCSE): - a.
+There is hereby established the United States Communications shall be a body acting for and under the aforesaid Special Committee and shall operate in accordance with the provisions of this Directive and any other directives which may be issued by the Special Committee. - b.
+The Board shall be composed of one representative of each of the following: - (1) The Secretary of State - (2) The Secretary of Defense - (3) The Secretary of the Treasury - (4) The Director, Federal Bureau of Investigation - (5) The Secretary of the Army - (6) The Secretary of the Navy - (7) The Secretary of the Air Force - (8) The Director, Central Intelligence - (9) The Director, National Security Agency (NSA) - (10) The Atomic Energy Commissioness - c.
+The Foard shall have the following responsibilities under the authority of the Special Committee: - (1) To establish broad policies necessary to: - (a) Insure high and uniform standards of COMSEC within the various departments and agencies of the Government. - (b) Institute and maintain effective cooperation in COMSEC matters among the departments and agencies concerned.